merang2050/uPolar/README.md

 ##  uPolar Visualization for TrapNo.
 10   :

-### Trap No. 1 to 8 represent  individual event on the plot
+### Trap No. 1 to 8 represent  individual event on the plots

 ![ScreenShot](https://github.com/merang/uPolar/blob/master/explain.png)